-Chu Nin Yiu, Stephen, aged 64, is an Executive Director, Chief Executive Officer of the Company.
+Chu Nin Yiu, Stephen, aged 65, is an Executive Director, Chief Executive Officer of the Company.
 He was appointed to the Board in May 2005.
 Mr. Stephen Chu was a 1994 Awardee Member of Hong Kong Young Industrialists Council Limited, and a director of Tung Wah Group of Hospitals for the year 2001/02.
-He is the younger brother of the Deputy Chairman of the Company, Mr. Chu Nin Wai, David.